damballa/parkour/doc/namespaces.md

   returns a `:combine` node.
 - `reduce` – Accepts a `:partition` or `:combine` node and a reduce-task var or class; returns a `:reduce` node.
-- `sink` – Accepts a `:map` or `:reduce` node and an output dsink; returns a `:source` node which consumes from the provided dsink’s associated dseq and depends on the job node completed by the dsink’s configuration step.
-Instead of a single output dsink, also accepts multiple arguments as a sequence of name-dsink outputs, which are configured as demultiplex named outputs;
-  returns a vector of `:source` nodes for the associated dseqs.
+- `output` – Accepts a `:map` or `:reduce` node and an output dsink; returns a `:input` node which consumes from the provided dsink’s associated dseq and depends on the job node completed by the dsink’s configuration step.
+Instead of a single output dsink, also accepts multiple arguments as a sequence of name-dsink outputs, which are configured as demultiplex named outputs; returns a vector of `:input` nodes for the associated dseqs.

 In addition to the per-stage functions, the job graph API also provide a generic `config` function, which adds arbitrary configuration steps to a node in any